Reporting Sexual Misconduct & Getting Support

 - All members of the campus community have the right to be free from retaliation for reporting sexual harassment or misconduct or participating in an investigation or resolution.

-- Students have a right to be notified of their ability to counseling and health services.
+- Individuals have a right to be notified of the availability of counseling and health services.

-- Students and employees have a right to be notified of resources available both on and off campus.
+- Individuals have a right to be notified of resources available both on and off campus.

 - All parties involved in sexual harassment or sexual misconduct allegations will receive the information and assistance needed to effectively participate in all proceedings.

-- Reporting parties have the right to seek orders of protection, no-contact orders, restraining orders, or similar lawful orders issues by criminal or civil courts, and may seek the help of the Title IX Coordinators or University of Scranton Police in requesting and enforcing.
+- Parties have the right to seek orders of protection, no-contact orders, restraining orders, or similar lawful orders issued by criminal or civil courts, and may seek the help of the Title IX Coordinators or University of Scranton Police to request and enforce same.

-- The Dean of Students will coordinate residential, academic and other appropriate accommodations to assist students who have experienced sexual harassment or sexual misconduct.
+- The Office of Equity and Diversity will coordinate residential, academic and other appropriate accommodations to assist students who have experienced sexual harassment or sexual misconduct.

 *In limited circumstances the University Police Department is notified where there may be an ongoing threat to the community (i.e., Clery Reportable matters including those that may require activation of the Emergency Notification System)

-Risk reduction factors are steps people can take to minimize the possibility of sexual misconduct and increase their safety and their sense of empowerment.
-There is no guaranteed way to avoid sexual misconduct except for persons to stop assaulting others.
+Risk reduction factors are steps individuals can take to minimize the possibility of sexual misconduct and increase safety and a sense of empowerment for themselves or others.
+There is no guaranteed way to avoid sexual misconduct.
 These risk reduction factors and safety ideas are a choice, not a responsibility.
-Whether or not someone chooses to use these ideas, sexual misconduct is never the fault of the person who experiences it.
-We have a right to be in the world without having people hurt us.
+Whether someone chooses to use these ideas, sexual misconduct is not the fault of the person who experiences it.
 Remember that sexual activity is a choice, and all people, at any time, are free to choose whether or not to be sexually active.

 - Trust your gut and intuition.
 If you feel threatened, yell or leave the situation if you can do so safely.